AdobeDocs/analytics.en/help/export/analytics-data-feed/c-df-contents/dynamic-lookups.md

 ## Enable dynamic lookups

-If you want to receive the lookup files mentioned, you must meet all of the following prerequisites:
+If you want to receive the lookup files mentioned, you must meet all the following prerequisites:

 * The key column must be included in the data feed.
   * For `carrier.tsv`, you must include `carrier`.